 The Lord's Supper // Communion

-The Lord’s Supper is not an end
+The Lord’s Supper is also a

-The Lord’s Supper
+The Lord’s Supper is linked to nearly

 Hear the words of the institution of the Holy

 The Lord Jesus, on the night of his arrest, took

 bread, and after giving thanks to God, he

 broke it, and gave it to his disciples, saying,

 “Take, eat.
 This is my body, given for you.
 Do